Document Destruction Services 📄 – Whatever Happened To The Paperless Office?

 Harold Esche, chief information officer at the University of Calgary.
 Three years ago, his department evaluated paper use at the school and discovered it was producing 72 million pieces of paper each year, the equivalent of a stack 30,000 feet high.
 The university then entered into a partnership with Xerox to reduce the use of paper.
 The school upgraded to more efficient printers forced double-sided printing on campus, and educated staff, among other measures.

-Document Destruction Service: Conclusion
+Document Destruction Services: Conclusion

 See our blog on confidential document shredding.